codeallthethingz/tbp.monty/docs/how-to-use-monty/logging-and-analysis.md

 print_unsupervised_stats(train_stats, epoch_len=10)
 ```

+> [!TIP]
-> 👍 If you are Following Along you Should see Something like This:
+> If you are Following Along you Should see Something like This:
 >
 > `Detected 100.0% correctly
 > overall run time: 104.03 seconds (1.73 minutes), 1.04 seconds per episode, 0.04 seconds per step.`